YanivGabay/Taboola-home-assig/Plan.md

 - that widget will decide if to display error/loading states.
 - Than we will create the sponsored recommendations widget, which will recive a data for a single sponsored recommendation.
 - that component, will handle the ui etc.
+- we will create a factory for future widgets, that will be used to create new widgets.